voxpupuli/voxpupuli.github.io/voxconf.md

 We are sharing the space with the awesome Foreman people celebrating their birthday!
 [Their event](https://community.theforeman.org/t/foreman-birthday-event-2025/42996) takes place in the same location at 1pm so you can attend all their talks as well.

+VoxConf is also Hybrid!
+Grab a ticket [here](https://tickets.netways.de/NES/foremanbirthday/) for VoxConf Online to get a link to the stream.

 <a href="https://tickets.netways.de/NES/foremanbirthday/">click here</a> to sign up for our dinner on the 16th, for VoxConf *and* for the Foreman birthday party!

 ### Talks